 We thought we’d share our answer with our readers here.

-1. Good blog posts speak to a target audience.
+1. Good corporate blog posts speak to a target audience.

 Figure out who is buying what you’re selling and write for them.
 If your company specializes in building mobile applications, you’re likely selling to executives and marketing departments, not mobile app developers.
 Your own developers can still write content for your blog, but they should keep content way less technical than it would be if they were writing to their peers.